R. Peter Straus

 Ronald Peter Straus (February 15, 1923 – August 6, 2012) was an American media proprietor.
-He was the president of WMCA, a radio station in New York City, and the chairman of Straus News, a publisher of newspapers in New York, New Jersey and Pennsylvania.
+He was the president of WMCA, a radio station in New York City, and the chairman of Straus News, a publisher of newspapers in New York, New Jersey, and Pennsylvania.
 He was the director of Voice of America from 1977 to 1979.

 Early life

 Ronald Peter Straus was born on February 15, 1923, in Manhattan, New York City.
 His father, Nathan Straus Jr., was a state senator and the owner of WMCA, a radio station in New York City.
-His mother was Helen Sachs, daughter of Bernard Sachs, a noted neurologist for which Tay–Sachs disease is named.
+His mother was Helen Sachs, daughter of Bernard Sachs, a neurologist for whom Tay–Sachs disease is named, and niece of Samuel Sachs, co founder of Goldman Sachs.
 His grandfather, Nathan Straus, was the owner of Macy's.

 Straus graduated from Yale University in 1944, and served in the United States Air Force in Germany during World War II.

 Career

 Straus began his career by working in public relations for Edward Bernays.
-He worked for the International Labor Office in Geneva, Switzerland from 1950 to 1955, and he was the head of its Washington office from 1955 to 1958.
+He worked for the International Labor Office in Geneva, Switzerland, from 1950 to 1955, and was the head of its Washington office from 1955 to 1958.

-Straus was appointed as the president of WMCA, the radio station owned by his family, in 1959.
-According to The New York Times, Straus "turned it into one of the nation's most innovative radio stations, broadcasting what are regarded as the first radio editorials and political endorsements and helping to popularize rock 'n' roll."
-When the Strauses sold WMCA in 1986, they purchased "several weekly newspapers in New York, New Jersey and Pennsylvania", and Strauss became the chairman of Straus News.
+Straus was appointed president of WMCA, the radio station his family owned, in 1959.
+According to The New York Times, he "turned it into one of the nation's most innovative radio stations, broadcasting what are regarded as the first radio editorials and political endorsements and helping to popularize rock 'n' roll."

-Straus was a delegate from New York to the 1960 and 1964 Democratic National Conventions, and "a longtime supporter of the Democratic Party."
+Straus was a delegate from New York to the 1960 and 1964 Democratic National Conventions and "a longtime supporter of the Democratic Party."
 He was the director of African affairs at the United States Agency for International Development (USAID) from 1967 to 1969, and the director of Voice of America from 1977 to 1979.
 He was the author of three books.